reflex-dev/reflex-web/docs/library/ag-grid/aggridgettingstarted.md

 ## Your First Reflex AG Grid

 A basic Reflex AG Grid contains column definitions `column_defs`, which define the columns to be displayed in the grid, and `row_data`, which contains the data to be displayed in the grid.
+Each grid also requires a unique `id`.

 ```python demo exec
 import reflex as rx